The cost of a cheek lift procedure varies according to the approach that is selected. Typically, pricing for a cheek lift starts at $16,999.

 A cheek lift is often referred to as a mid-facelift.
 During the procedure, the surgeon lifts the cheeks to make them look fuller and younger.
 The procedure fixes problems such as sunken cheeks, loss of mid-face volume, jowls, loose skin, and reduces bags under the eyes.

-● Displaced tissue and fat in the mid-face area.
+• Displacement of tissue and fat in the mid-face region, affecting the overall facial harmony.

 More Youthful Cheek Definition

 Repositioning the fat and tissue creates defined, youthful-looking cheeks.
-The results are quite noticeable and can take years off someone’s face.
+The results are pretty noticeable and can take years off someone’s face.

 Removes Wrinkles

 Fine lines, creases, and wrinkles add years to one’s appearance.
-A cheek lift removes smile lines as well as wrinkles in the mid-face region.
+A cheek lift removes smile lines and wrinkles in the mid-face region.
 Patients have a refreshed appearance following the procedure.

 Refreshes Area Underneath the Eyes

-People with bags and hollowed out areas under the eyes look tired and worn out.
+People with bags and hollowed-out areas under their eyes look tired and worn out.
 A cheek lift refreshes this area, making people look awake and younger.

 Long-Lasting Results

-Patients can enjoy the results of a cheek lift for years.
+Patients can enjoy the results of a mid-facelift for years.
 Dr. Bell will provide information to help patients maintain their youthful appearances.

-Like every procedure, cheek lifts come with a small chance of potential complications.
-Selecting a highly experienced, trusted surgeon is paramount to minimize the likelihood of complications.
-The team at SpaMedica has years of experience performing cheek lifts and have not experienced the risks associated with the procedure:
+Like every procedure, cheek lifts have a small chance of potential complications.
+Selecting a highly experienced, trusted surgeon is important to minimize the likelihood of complications.
+The team at SpaMedica has years of experience performing mid-facelifts and has not experienced the risks associated with the procedure:

 Temporary Numbness